thob97/App-for-Strengthening-Direct-Democratic-Processes/README.md

 </p>

-Eine mobile App mit Flutter für Android und iOS zur Staerkung direktdemokratischer Verfahren.
-Was developed during a software project at the Free University of Berlin.
+An app developed in flutter for Strengthening Direct Democratic Processes.
+Developed in a software project at Freie Universität Berlin.

 ## Table Of Content